Ramneek82810/Stock-market-dashboard/README.md

 -Data Processing: Clean and organize stock data into an actionable format.

 -Visualization: Generate clear and insightful charts to analyze trends.

-Insights: Explore the data visually to uncover meaningful patterns in market performance.
+-Insights: Explore the data visually to uncover meaningful patterns in market performance.

 # Why Use SP500 Visualizer? 🔍
 Simplified Analysis: Visual data helps you understand market behavior faster.